quintel/documentation/docs/main/battery-forecasting.md

 #### Iterating

-The algorithm continues selecting high and low hours until the battery is at full capacity in each hour or, more often, there are no opportunities to flatten the curve further without a high likelihood of incurring losses.
+The algorithm continues selecting high and low hours until the storage technology is at full capacity in each hour or, more often, there are no opportunities to flatten the curve further without a high likelihood of incurring losses.

 <div style={{ textAlign: "center" }}>
   <img src="/img/docs/battery-forecasting/finished.png" alt="A chart that shows a constant load of 3, rising to 4, then falling to 2.
 The curve has been significantly flattened." />